5jt/dyalog-cookbook/manuscript/06_configSettings.md

 Yes, that's it.
 Bit of a compromise here.
 Let's pause to look at some other ways to write this:

-* Passing everything through function arguments does not come with a performance penalty.
+Passing everything through function arguments does not come with a performance penalty.
 The interpreter doesn't make 'deep copies' of the arguments unless and until they are modified in the called function (which we hardly ever do) -- instead the interpreter just passes around references to the original variables.

-* So we could pass `G` as a left argument of `TxtToCsv`, which then simply gets passed to `CountLetters`.
+So we could pass `G` as a left argument of `TxtToCsv`, which then simply gets passed to `CountLetters`.
 No performance penalty for this, as just explained, but now we've loaded the syntax of `TxtToCsv` with a namespace it makes no direct use of, an unnecessary complication of the writing.
-And we've set a left argument we (mostly) don't want to specify when working in Session mode.
+And we've set a left argument we (mostly) don't want to specify when working in session mode.

 The matter of _encapsulating state_ -- which functions have access to state information, and how it is shared between them -- is very important.
 Poor choices can lead to tangled and obscure code.